-USER'S GUIDE [.]
+USER'S GUIDE

-The EU thanks the OIE and supports the proposed changes to the User's Guide.
+The EU supports the adoption of these revised points of the User's Guide.

 B. Terrestrial Code content

 3) The standards in the chapters of Section 1 are designed for the implementation of measures for the diagnosis, surveillance and notification of pathogenic agents diseases, infections and infestations.
 The standards include procedures for notification to the OIE, tests for international trade, and procedures for the recognition assessment of the animal health status of a country, zone or compartment.